A density theorem for Borel-Type Congruence subgroups and arithmetic applications: Introduction

 As usual the density theorem can be applied to derive certain counting and lifting results, see \cite{GK} for a nice survey.
 In the situation at hand these were already studied for ${\rm SL}_3$ in \cite{KL}.
 Injecting our density result in the machinery developed in \cite{JK} generalizes the work of \cite{KL} unconditionally to ${\rm SL}_n$.
 Precise statements can be found in Theorem~\ref{th:counting} and Theorem~\ref{th:lifting} below. \\

 \textbf{Acknowledgement:} I would like to thank V. Blomer for many encouraging discussions, which led to some of the key ideas used in the paper.
-Further I would like to thank S. Dawydiak for many interesting discussions concerning more abstracts aspects of Iwahori Hecke Algebras.
+Further, I would like to thank S. Dawydiak for many interesting discussions concerning more abstracts aspects of Iwahori Hecke Algebras.
+Finally, I thank the referees for their many helpful and insightful comments.